GOATS2K/blog/content/about/_index.md

 ## I am available for hire!

-I'm looking for work starting in June 2023.
+I'm looking for work starting in May 2023.
 I'm open to pretty much anything related to software engineering - backend development is where I am the most skilled, although my frontend skills are steadily improving.
 I have some leadership experience and enjoy mentoring others, but solving complex software problems is where I thrive.

-I will be relocating to London, UK with my partner, so I would love to work in the area.

 My contact details are in my CV linked above.